itshasanaslan/loyalbuddy/README.md

-<h1>Note: This was my fun project which I did when learning programming.
+<h1>Note: This was my fun project which I did to learn programming.
 You can use
   <a href = github.com/hasanaslan7/ExecuteOrder66>desktop version</a>  written in C# </h1>

 # loyalbuddy